mkvtvseries/GDrive-X/README.md

 <b>For Educational And Informational Purposes Only</b>

-<p>The information contained on this Website and the resources available for download through this website are for educational and informational purposes only.</p>
+<p>The information contained in this GDrive-X (repository) and the resources available for download through this GDrive-X (repository) are for educational and informational purposes only.</p>
 <br>

    ```